 Moroccan dessert glamping

 Fly by charter flight over the High Atlas Mountains landing on the sunbaked desert floor (no runway) with sand dunes as far as the border of Algeria.
-Be escorted by Berber Bedouins on camels and transported to your chic tents in a luxury desert encampment.
+Enjoy an escorted tour hosted by Berber Bedouins on camels and transported to your chic tents in a luxury desert encampment.
 Arrive at your dessert encampment and be welcomed by sweet dates and tea.
 Have a sumptuous traditional Moroccan dinner and enjoy the beauty of the Saharan sky and the magnificence of your surroundings.
 Wake up to watch the sunrise from the east.
 Maghreb, the Arabic name for Morocco, means the West; Morocco was at the very edge not only of the Islamic world, but of the known world.
 Have a decadent breakfast after the sun rises served at your encampment.
 After breakfast, enjoy a walk in the area.
 Head north by 4x4 to the Skoura oasis.
 Any of this sound fun and exotic yet?
 Well, it is.

 Giraffe Manor, Nairobi